 The primary purpose of granting leave of absence to members of faculty, including librarians and program directors, is to enable them to enhance their quality as scholars and as teachers, thereby assisting the University to achieve greater excellence in its basic areas of responsibility – effective teaching and the advancement of learning.
 However, leave may be granted for other purposes.

 While it is recognized that members should be as free as possible to pursue their scholarly interests, it is recognized also that they share the responsibility for efficient operation of the University.
-Arrangements for leave of absence should be consistent both with the freedom of the individual and with his or her University responsibilities.
+Arrangements for leave of absence should be consistent both with the freedom of the individual and with his/her University responsibilities.

 Members granted leave of absence should contact Payroll and make arrangements for the continuation of any benefit programs for which they may be eligible during their absence.

-Members on reduced appointments are eligible to apply for leaves in accordance with University policies and this Agreement.
+Members on reduced appointments are eligible to apply for leaves in accordance with University policies and the relevant Conditions of Appointment.